bluepichu/integrader/readme.md

 ## Installation

+### Requirements

+Integrader requires Node.js and MongoDB to run.
+It has only been tested with Node.js v.0.10.29 and MongoDB Standard 2.6.

+### Running

-To install, follow these steps:
+To run Integrader, follow these steps:

 1. Clone the repository.
 2. Navigate to `/server`.